Teqed/interact-ibmi/CONTRIBUTING.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to admin@shatteredsky.net.

-## I Have a Question

-> We assume that you have read the available [Documentation](https://github.com/Teqed/interact-ibmi/wiki).

-It is best to search for existing [Issues](https://github.com/Teqed/interact-ibmi//issues) that might help you.

-We will then take care of the issue as soon as possible.

 <!--
 You might want to create a separate issue tag for questions and include it in this description.
 People should then tag their issues accordingly.